thedhanawada/SpinOnSubmitJS/README.md

 ```

 You are good to go.
 Now, when the submit button is clicked, the spinner will be displayed, and the button will be disabled until the asynchronous action is complete.

+## License

+SpinOnSubmitJS is released under the [MIT license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE).
+This is a permissive open-source software license that allows for free use, modification, and distribution of the software without requiring payment or attribution.

+The [MIT license](https://opensource.org/licenses/MIT) is a widely-used open-source software license that permits free use, modification, and distribution of the software without requiring payment or attribution.
+This means that anyone can use, modify, and distribute the software without having to pay or give credit to the original author.

+Using an open-source license like the MIT license is important because it ensures that the software can be used and improved upon by as many people as possible.
+By releasing SpinOnSubmitJS under the MIT license, we hope to encourage others to use and contribute to the project, and to promote the wider adoption of open-source software in general.

+We take the licensing of SpinOnSubmitJS seriously, and believe that it is a key part of the project's success.
+We encourage you to read the [license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE) in full before using or contributing to the project, and to abide by its terms in your use and distribution of the software.